canonical/sphinx-docs-starter-pack/docs/content/customise.rst

 Add your own configuration
 --------------------------

-To add custom configuration for your project, see the ``Additions to default configuration`` and ``Additional configuration`` sections in the :file:`conf.py` file.
-These can be used to extend or override the common configuration, or to define additional configuration that is not covered by the common ``conf.py`` file.
+A custom configuration parameter for your project can be used to extend or override the common configuration, or to define additional configuration that is not covered by the common ``conf.py`` file.

 The following links can help you with additional configuration: